stm32duino/wiki_contrib/API.md

 see example of variant implementation: [#938](../pull/938)

-[[/img/Warning-icon.png|alt="Warning"]] **Single/dual bank configuration**:
+> [!WARNING]
+> Single/dual bank configuration:
+>

-Default last sector used correspond to default board configuration.
+> Default last sector used correspond to default board configuration.
+>

-For example, NUCLEO_F767ZI is by default configured in single bank.
+> For example, NUCLEO_F767ZI is by default configured in single bank.
 Last sector correspond to this bank configuration.
-If this configuration is changed, it is then mandatory to customize `FLASH_BASE_ADDRESS`/`FLASH_DATA_SECTOR`, even to use last sector of Flash.
+> If this configuration is changed, it is then mandatory to customize `FLASH_BASE_ADDRESS`/`FLASH_DATA_SECTOR`,
+> even to use last sector of Flash.

 ## [[Servo library]]